oswinfox/curl/README.md

 To finish the test just press ctrl + c

-If you have questions, please feel free to contact me at: oswin@openmailbox.org
+If you have questions, please feel free to contact me at: oswin@oswincorp.pw